Creating Pathways and Access for Student Success Foundation™

 Tracie Screven is an adept technical professional with exceptional project management and strategy experience.
 In previous years, Tracie held various roles in Research and Development at Kraft Heinz for over 16 years.
 And most recently she held roles at SMASH as Site...

-To grow a diverse workforce and address inequality Chicago companies need to innovate with STEM hiring and promotion.
-The Illinois STEM workforce is the sixth-largest in the US and growing fast.
+To grow a diverse workforce and address inequality Chicago companies need to innovate with STEMM hiring and promotion.
+The Illinois STEMM workforce is the sixth-largest in the US and growing fast.
 With an innovative job market and strong universities, students come to...

 A fireside chat and live Q&A moderated by Dr. Michael Eric Dyson focusing on the lack of representation of Black males in medical schools.

 Are you considering a pre-med track?
 Join us for a presentation about medical school and speak with members of our staff about your goals and concerns.
 This event begins at 10 a.m. with refreshments; the presentation starts at 11 a.m.
 Dates: March 23, 201911 a.m....

 The pandemic accelerated development of artificial intelligence and automation.
 Now students as young as pre-K are learning to code.
 The pandemic forced laboratories, factories, and warehouses around the world to replace humans with robots.
 As the world reopens,...

 Between COVID vaccines and mass lockdowns, humanity just experienced some of the largest medical and health experiments ever.
 This made it harder for STEMM students to continue their own studies and transformed STEMM university education.
 From accessing cadavers for...

 These doctors are here to teach everybody, on several platforms.
 Americans spend at least four hours a day looking at their phones.
 In 2020, 59 percent of American internet users looked online for health information.
 Social media is an efficient way to reach diverse,...